Maternal and Child Health and Women's Health.

 (3) "Confirmed lead poisoning" means a blood lead concentration of 10 micrograms per deciliter or greater determined by the lower of two consecutive blood tests within a 12-month period.

-(4) "Department" means the Department of Environmental Quality or its authorized agent.
+(4) "Department" means the Department of Health and Human Services or its authorized agent.

 (5) "Elevated blood lead level" means a blood lead concentration of five micrograms per deciliter or greater determined by the lower of two consecutive blood tests within a 12-month period.